Serapieum-of-alex/pyramids/docs/raster.rst

 ######

 raster module contains one class `Raster` which have all the functions that deals with gdal and rasterio objest.
 The module contains function that falls in one of the following categories.

-- to import the raster
+- to import the raster module

 .. code:: py

     from pyramids.raster import Raster

-- The module contains function that falls in one of the following categories.

 - The main parameter for most of the functions in the `raster` module is a `gdal.Dataset`